isabekov/kmymoney2ledgers.awk/README.md

                               If value is 0 or flag is not specified, then currency symbols are not used.
         -v tpp=value          If value is 1, then print payee ID in a comment.
                               If value is 0 or flag is not specified, then do not print payee ID in a comment.
+        -v tpt=value          If value is 1, then print transaction ID either in comment or after date.
+                              If value is 0 or flag is not specified, then do not print transaction ID.

 ## Examples